 A few days ago I gave a keynote address to the International Society for Ecological Economics which was held in Bremen, Germany.
 First time teleconferencing for a keynote, which was a nice, minimal carbon way to get the message out.
 Afterwards, people in the audience asked for some more detail on high-tech self-providing.
 Here’s my answer to them, which is also available online here.

 I argued that to reduce ecological footprint and solve the unemployment crisis, hours of work should be reduced.
 This shares the available work and reduces pressure on eco-systems.
 The additional time off work available to households can then be deployed to what visionary philosopher Fritjhof Bergmann has called high-tech self-providing.
-That is, people make and do for themselves in areas such as food, shelter, energy, clothing and small manufactures.
-The high tech dimension is that the methods of production used require sophisticated knowledges and skills and in many cases, computers and other high-technology machinery.
+That is, people make and do for themselves in areas such as food, shelter, energy, clothing and small manufactures. domain check The high tech dimension is that the methods of production used require sophisticated knowledges and skills and in many cases, computers and other high-technology machinery.
 With HTSP, small scale production is high productivity and therefore sensible to undertake in an advanced modern economy.

 The high tech self-providing economy is one that has a great deal of initial appeal, but also raises many questions.
 Is it really possible that people could go back to doing so much for themselves?
 Is it a viable option for the unemployed?
 What can be done to promote such a model?